kevinwlu/dsd/Nexys-A7/Lab-3/README.md

-# Lab 3: Bouncing Ball I
+# Lab 3: Bouncing Ball

-* Program the FPGA to display a "bouncing ball" on a 800x600 Video Graphics Array (VGA) monitor (See Section 8 on VGA Port and Subsection 8.1 on VGA System Timing of the Nexys A7 Reference Manual https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-a7/nexys-a7_rm.pdf)
+* Program the FPGA to display a "bouncing ball" on a 800x600 Video Graphics Array (VGA) monitor (See Section 8 on VGA Port and Subsection 8.1 on VGA System Timing of the Nexys A7 [Reference Manual]( https://reference.digilentinc.com/_media/reference/programmable-logic/nexys-a7/nexys-a7_rm.pdf))

 * 2019-11-03 pull request by Peter Ho with the 800x600@60Hz support for 100MHz clock